AZProductions/Kookaburra/TOS.md

 If users make harmful .kookaburra files, AZ Software isn’t responsible for the damage done.

-We provide users with a tool, and discourage using it for malicious purposes.
+We provide users a tool, and discourage using it for malicious purposes.